Cognigy/Documentation/docs/en/docs/ai/resources/manage/packages.md

   <img class="image-center" src="{{config.site_url}}ai/resources/images/Download_Package.png" width="80%" />
 </figure>

-## Creating Packages with multiple Resources
+## Create Packages with multiple Resources

 Besides exporting or importing single resources in Packages, you can also export multiple resources at the same time.
 Navigate to **Packaging** in the **Management** section of the Agent sidebar.
 This will open our packaging tool.